uzay00/CMPE232/2019/Project/README.md

-# Project: Basics of Computatation Graphs
+# Project: Basics of Computation Graphs

 Evaluation will be done over 120 Points.
 Extra 20 P will be given for backward propagation.